Understanding Neurodermatitis: The Basics of Atopic Dermatitis

 The decision between natural cosmetics and medical products should be made individually.
 In my experience at H4H Naturals, both approaches have their merits:

-When should you prefer natural cosmetics?
+When to prefer natural cosmetics?

-- Mild to moderate atopic dermatitis symptoms
+- Mild to moderate neurodermatitis symptoms

 - Preventive long-term care